AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 The repository contains all related files in my portfolio

 The data is driven from the Edmunds Kaggle dataset, which contains customer reviews from 50 different car brands.
+This project focuses merely on Toyota review data.

 **Key points from 3D Visualizations (Package: Plotly):**
 - The majority of negative reviews range from 2.5 to 3.5.